ImpowerKev/test/README.md

 `kevops_explore.get_work_items` function retrieves results in batches so large queries work without hitting the `VS402337` error.

-Azure DevOps also limits WIQL queries to 20,000 results.
-The helper functions `get_open_tasks` and `get_my_open_tasks` page through IDs in chunks of 20,000 to avoid this limit and return all matching tasks.
+Azure DevOps limits WIQL queries to 20,000 results.
+The helper functions `get_open_tasks` and `get_my_open_tasks` page through the IDs using the `[System.Id] > last_id` pattern so all matching tasks are returned without using the `TOP` clause, which can cause parsing errors on some servers.